BradHutchings/Mmojo-Server-v2/instructions/304-Build-Cosmopolitan.md

 ---
 ### WSL Note
-If you get build errors in the CMake preparation step, most likely did not turn off interoperability in WSL.
+If you get build errors in the CMake preparation step, you most likely did not turn off interoperability in WSL.
 Please see instructions in [201.
 Prepare WSL](201-Prepare-WSL.md).

 You can turn off interoperability temporarily with this command:
 ```